-- 5. Press and hold the LOCK button on a programmed (i.e. functional) key fob. - 6.
-Continue to hold the LOCK button, wait at least 4 seconds, but no longer than 10 seconds, then press and hold the UNLOCK button. - 7.
-When a single chime is heard, release both buttons. - 8.
-Turn the ignition to the OFF position or wait 60 seconds. - 9.
-Test the horn chirp feature by pressing the LOCK button on the key fob with the ignition in the OFF position, or the key removed. - 10.
+- 2. Press and hold the LOCK button on a programmed (i.e. functional) key fob. - 3.
+Continue to hold the LOCK button, wait at least 4 seconds, but no longer than 10 seconds, then press and hold the PANIC button.
+Release both buttons at the same time. - 4.
 To reactivate this feature, repeat the above steps.